 The early success of both Alanis and Now is the Time paved the way for Miss Morrissette to take a turn onto the more alternative, “right in your face” sound of Jagged Little Pill.
 Her most iconic tenure to date, Jagged Little Pill remains the most groundbreaking post-grunge act of the nineties.
 Introducing distorted guitars, loud drumming, and a seductive brutal vocal tone with pop undertones to cover traumatic, explicit taboo subjects for the decade.
 Its groundbreaking nature spawns from “Will she go down on you at the theater” to kissing your cousin.
 Its controversy and popularity made it the highest-selling album of the nineties, selling over 30 million copies in the first year of its release.

-Alanis is still out there making music; her upcoming album would feature collaborations from the Dave Matthews Band but was postponed due to the pandemic.
+Alanis is still out there making music; her upcoming album would feature collaborations from the Dave Matthews Band but was postponed.
 Her status as an icon has been solidified after two decades now and is also seen as one of the most prolific cult figures of recent times because of her 1995 release.

 Born: Atlanta, Georgia, August 18th, 1998

 Key Tracks: Pretty Girl, Bags

 Lo-fi, indie, and “bedroom pop” sensation, Claire Cottrill, also known as Clairo, is a promising, young musician who brings a softer, soothing sound to the indie scene.
 Learning how to play guitar through YouTube videos at thirteen, Clairo found success in 2017 after releasing Pretty Girl, an original song recorded through Garage Band, that became a sleeper hit, receiving fifteen million views in less than a year.
 Gaining attention from multiple labels, the then nineteen year old landed a record deal with Fader Label.